-This may make it easier for you to prepare your meal plans without messing up your ketosis and weight loss efforts.
+This may make it easier for you to prepare your meal plans without messing up your ketosis and fat loss efforts.

 The one downside with this option is that it's not sourced from hormone-treatment-free cows, which may be essential for many people.

-PaleoPro has specialized in protein powders that are sourced from premium beef and eggs.
+PaleoPro has specialized in making a protein powder that is sourced from premium beef and eggs.